 Kaitlan won the case and the jury awarded her $4 million for non-economic damages.
 Non-economic damages include pain and suffering, emotional trauma, loss of consortium and loss of enjoyment – intangible damages that cannot be evaluated mathematically.

 However, the court ruled that the jury award was in excess of the damage caps that the law stipulated could not be exceeded.
 The plaintiff appealed the verdict until it found its way before Florida Supreme Court who held that the damage caps were unconstitutional.
 The plaintiff was finally awarded what she sought.

 It was a landmark case for Florida malpractice plaintiffs become it allowed them to seek compensation commensurate with their injuries.
 A similar battle is now being fought in Wisconsin where a woman lost all four limbs because of misdiagnosed strep throat that led to septic shock.
 A jury awarded the woman over $23 million but the Wisconsin cap on non-economic damages only entitled her $750,000 of the more than $16 million that she was awarded.
 The case will go before Wisconsin’s State Supreme Court.

 Have You Sustained an Injury after a Hospital Visit?

-Not every case with an adverse medical result rises to the standard of medical malpractice, but if you have been injured by a doctor or a hospital, you should contact an attorney to investigate your potential case.
-Tampa Bay’s Masterson, Hoag, & Smith has over 85 years of combined experience in prosecuting personal injury claims and taking those cases to trial.
+Not every case with an adverse medical result rises to the standard of medical malpractice, but if you have been injured by a doctor or a hospital, you should contact a medical malpractice attorney to investigate your potential case.
+Masterson & Hoag, P.A. has over 85 years of combined experience in prosecuting personal injury claims and taking those cases to trial.
 Give us a call at 727-325-2696 or contact us online, and we’ll begin discussing your case immediately.